-Grading: There will be three (3) exams worth 100 points each (300pts total).
+Grading: There will be three (3) in-class exams worth 100 points each (300pts total).
 The exams are not cumulative and contribute equally to your final grade.
-Participation will be given based on in-class quizzes and in-class activities worth 3 points each (60 pts total).
+Participation will be given based on in-class quizzes and in-class activities worth 6 points each (90pts total).
 The lowest 3 participation grades will be dropped.
-Assignments worth 15 points each will be due via Canvas (90 pts total).
+Assignments worth 10 points each will be due via Canvas (60 pts total).
 A final paper will be worth 50 points.
 If you would like to contest a grade, you must do so within one week of that grade being posted.
 After that time, all grades are final.
 Final grades will be calculated as a percentage of the total available points (500) and graded using the following scale:

 Points % of Grade

 Exam 1 100 20

 Exam 2 100 20

 Exam 3 100 20

-Participation (Activities/Quizzes) 60 12
+Participation Activities/Quizzes 90 18

-Assignments 90 18
+Assignments 60 12

 Final Paper 50 10